Version for visually impaired persons

 Article 9.
 (1) The Ombudsman shall:

-2. perform checks upon complaints or signals;
+2. perform checks upon complaints or alerts;

 3. take up action on his own initiative when he establishes that his interference is required with a view to ensuring respect for rights and freedoms;